maiajota/dentify/README.md

 </p>

 ## Introduction
 Dentify is a modern dental management app that helps dentists keep all patient information in one intuitive place.
-The users can:
+The users can: <br />
 • Register and manage patient profiles <br />
 • Register appointments and procedures <br />
 • Access daily, weekly, monthly or yearly overviews <br />